 If you are a prepper or a survivalist then you have probably heard of the survival rule of 3, these are a couple of simple sets of rules which are extremely important.
-A lot of preppers and survivalists will prepare with the survival rule of 3 in mind, this is an extremely good practice which will allow you to think about different survival situations and how you will overcome them.
+A lot of preppers and survivalists will prepare with the survival rule of 3 in mind, this is an extremely good practice that will allow you to think about different survival situations and how you will overcome them.
 If you see a prepper with a gas mask that doesn’t necessarily mean he is preparing for a gas attack, instead he is most likely covering the first rule from the survival rule of 3.

 The survival rule of 3 are, you can survive for around 3 minutes without air, you can survive for around 3 hours without shelter in a harsh environment, you can survive for around 3 days without water, and you can survive around 3 weeks without food.
 Do note the survival rule of 3 doesn’t take into consideration variables like general health, climate, body type, and other complications that you might have in a survival situation.

-Realistically speaking in most survival situations one of your biggest problems will be to find clean water, my personal recommendation is to use a water filter which filters out bacteria and protozoa without any chemicals Click here to check it out on Amazon.com
+Realistically speaking in most survival situations one of your biggest problems will be to find clean water, my personal recommendation is to use a water filter that filters out bacteria and protozoa without any chemicals Click here to check it out on Amazon.com

 Not all people take the survival rule of 3 seriously, on the other hand, there are people who live their entire life by these rules.
 These rules are not just some simple rules, in fact, they are actually facts, which point out how weak we actually are if we are not prepared for certain situations.
 The rule of threes is actually a coincidence, 3 minutes, 3 hours, 3 days, and 3 weeks, although these rules or stats are correct.